SlowDash integrates Python scripts written by users, with features including:

 placed under the project configuration directory.
 By default, tasks are

-not be “loaded” until the start
+will not be “loaded” until the start

 button is clicked.